-Fees to be paid to auditing certified public accountants, etc. are determined, with reference to the actual number of auditing personnel and the number of working days in the previous fiscal year and with consideration of the characteristics of the work in the relevant fiscal year, through the approval procedures stipulated in the internal rules after obtaining the consent of the Audit & Supervisory Board.
-For the fiscal year that ended in March 2024, which was prior to the change to the Company with an Audit & Supervisory Committee corporate governance system, the consent of the Audit & Supervisory Board was obtained.
+Fees to be paid to auditing certified public accountants, etc. are determined, with reference to the actual number of auditing personnel and the number of working days in the previous fiscal year and with consideration of the characteristics of the work in the relevant fiscal year, through the approval procedures stipulated in the internal rules after obtaining the consent of the Audit & Supervisory Committee.
+For the fiscal year ended in March 2025, the consent of the Audit & Supervisory Committee was obtained.

-E. Reasons for the Audit & Supervisory Board's consent to the fees, etc., of the Accounting Auditor Before the change to the Company with an Audit & Supervisory Committee corporate governance system, the Audit & Supervisory Board reviewed the fees, etc. to be paid to the Accounting Auditor presented by the Board of Directors by taking into account matters including the audit plan, the number of audit days, and the size and characteristics of JAST and verifying the validity of them.
-As a result, the Audit & Supervisory Board determined that it was appropriate to give its consent under Article 399, Paragraph 1 of the Companies Act.
+E. Reasons for the Audit & Supervisory Committee's consent to the fees, etc., of the Accounting Auditor The Audit & Supervisory Committee reviewed the fees, etc. to be paid to the Accounting Auditor presented by the Board of Directors by taking into account matters including the audit plan, the number of audit days, and the size and characteristics of JAST and verifying the validity of them.
+As a result, the Audit & Supervisory Committee determined that it was appropriate to give its consent under Article 399, Paragraph 1 of the Companies Act.